-Imagine living in a place were your children walk to school and run to the park without cars in the way.
+Imagine living in a place where your children walk to school and run to the park without cars in the way.

-Imagine living a place where the farmer who grows your food is a neighbor.
+Imagine living in a place where the farmer who grows your food is a neighbor.

 Imagine living in a community where everyone walks and talks with their neighbors.

 I call this the 10-minute community.
 Every daily routine is a just a 10 minute away.
 No more wasted time and stress in car traffic.
 This is how we lived 100 years ago and how we will live again in the post-industrial economy.

 The hallmarks of the industrial economy – large factories, huge office buildings, processed food and long daily commutes to work – are in a word “unnatural”.
 In the digital economy, where people can work remotely or in smaller offices, Millennials are demanding more “natural” ways to live.

 In 2018, The Global Wellness Institute published a comprehensive report (‘Build Well to Live Well’) on the $134 billion invested in 740 communities around the world redesigning how we live.
 The Executive Summary begins with the problem statement.